dumplinghusky/PasswordListManager/README.md

+***THIS PROJECT IS STILL UNDER DEVELOPMENT AND ONLY SORTA WORKS IN ITS CURRENT STATE***
 # Password List Generator
-Create a password wordlist with patterns and known info.
+Create a targeted password wordlist with patterns and known info.

 ## About

-Humans include personal information in their passwords, information that can often be found on social media accounts, and can potentially be used by cybercriminals to crack passwords, such as:

-* Their own name or the name of a family member
-* Their pet’s name
-* Their birthday
-* Words related to their hobby
-* Part of their home address
-* The name of their favorite book or movie
-* Celebrity names
-* The name of the website the password is for
+This generator creates sophisticated targeted wordlists for dictionary attacks

 This program is an interactive list generator that will create a password wordlist and can be used in penetration testing and forensic investigations to crack passwords.
+It also is going to be a utility to manage and trim wordlists but those features are still under development.

-### Usage
+### Getting Started

 Run the interactive program with:

-> $python setup.py
+> $python main.py

 The password list will be created in the same folder in .txt